-Kairos is a Christian, lay-led, ecumenical, volunteer, international prison ministry in which men and women volunteers bring Christ's love and forgiveness to incarcerated individuals and to their families.
+Kairos Prison Ministry International serves nearly 500 prisons and communities in 37 states and 9 countries.
+It is a Christian, lay-led, ecumenical, volunteer, international ministry in which men and women volunteers bring Christ's love and forgiveness to incarcerated individuals and to their families.

-The Men's and Women's Kairos Inside Prison Mnistry addresses the spiritual needs of prisoners.
+KAIROS INSIDE is for men and women and addresses the spiritual needs of prisoners.
 Kairos volunteers go into prisons in teams of 30 to 40 to pray, share the love and forgiveness of Jesus Christ, share meals, and fellowship with the incarcerated on a one-to-one basis.
 The first visit is a three-day event, during which time the team teaches a short introductory course on Christianity.
-Subsequent visits are monthly 2 hour evening reunions with the prisoners which occur over a twelve-month period as well as a weekly meeting with the inmates for "Prayer and Share".
+Subsequent visits are monthly 2-hour evening reunions with the prisoners which occur over a twelve-month period as well as a weekly meeting with the inmates for "Prayer and Share."